airribarrac/pseudoflow-parametric-cut-v2/README.md

 - `<lambda multiplier>` is non-negative if `<from-node> == <source node>` and `<to-node> != <sink-node>`.
 - `<lambda multiplier>` is non-positive if `<from-node> != <source node>` and `<to-node> == <sink-node>`.
 - `<lambda multiplier>` is zero if `<from-node> != <source node>` and `<to-node> != <sink-node>`.
-- `<round if negative>` takes value 1 if the any negative capacity arc should be rounded to 0, and value 0 otherwise.

 The solver will generate the following output file:
 ```